 4. Get your antioxidants

 Antioxidants are known protectors of skin cells, among many other health benefits.
 Protecting skin cells can reduce the damage that would otherwise be done by blue light exposure.
 Antioxidants are found in “superfoods” like kiwis, cherries, broccoli, dark veggies, and blueberries, to name a few.
 Many supplements and skincare products can help support a healthy daily dose of antioxidants.
-Look for ingredients such as vitamins C, E, and niacin, and consult with nutritionist or skincare expert about quality products.
+Look for ingredients such as vitamins C, E, and niacin, and consult with a nutritionist or skincare expert about quality products.

 5. Clean your phone